ATS Keywords: How to Find and Use Them Correctly

 • Unnaturally repetitive phrasing

 Modern ATS platforms penalize obvious keyword manipulation.
-Aim for natural integration where keywords appear in meaningful context.
+Aim for natural integration where keywords appear in meaningful context.4

 Ignoring Context

-Keywords without context raise questions about actual proficiency.
 "Python" listed in skills differs from "Built data processing pipeline in Python handling 10M daily records with 99.9% uptime."
-Contextual usage demonstrates depth.
+Contextual usage demonstrates depth that both ATS semantic matching and human reviewers recognize.

 Exact Match Obsession

 Forcing exact phrases creates awkward writing.
-If a job posting says "cross-functional stakeholder alignment," you don't need that exact phrase.
-Natural variations like "aligned stakeholders across engineering, product, and design teams" work for semantic matching.
+If a posting says "cross-functional stakeholder alignment," natural variations like "aligned stakeholders across engineering, product, and design teams" work for semantic matching.
+Reserve exact matches for technical terms, certifications, and software names.

 Missing Keyword Variations